-1. States Parties shall ensure that the implementation of their obligations under this Convention is in accordance with applicable international human rights law.
+1. States Parties shall ensure that the implementation [and application: UK] of their obligations under this Convention is [are: UK] in accordance with [applicable (CH, AU, UK) their respective: CO] international human rights [law obligations: CO] [to which they are party to: MY] [and taking into account the provisions of international treaties and domestic law: YE]. [retain original – PK]

+[1 alt.
+States Parties shall carry out their obligations under this Convention in accordance with their obligations under international human rights law, including but not limited to the International Covenant on Civil and Political Rights (and with full respect for human rights and fundamental freedoms and the rule of law: LI, NO).: LI, EU & mS, NO, PK, CH, EC, US, CA, NZ]

+[1 alt.
+States Parties shall ensure that the implementation of their obligations under this Convention is in accordance with international conventions on human rights to which they are a party.: IQ, HS]

+[1 alt.
+States Parties shall carry out their obligations under this Convention with full respect for human rights and fundamental freedoms and in accordance with relevant international human rights law, including but not limited to the International Covenant on Civil and Political Rights, as applicable.: US, TO]

+[1 alt.
+States Parties shall carry out their obligations under this Convention in accordance with their obligations under international human rights law, including but not limited to the International Covenant on Civil and Political Rights, the Convention on the Rights of the Child, the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, Convention on the Elimination of All Forms of Discrimination against Women, (the International Covenant on Economic, Social, and Cultural Rights: PH) and additional protocols and other applicable international human rights instruments to which they are a party.: AU, CA]

+[1 alt.
+States Parties shall carry out their implementation of this Convention in accordance with their obligations under applicable international human rights law.: PH, TO, HS]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].2.
-States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the (special circumstances and needs of vulnerable groups, persons and groups who are vulnerable to cybercrimes: EG) [in particular including: UK] women, children [legally incapable persons: IQ] and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: delete – CARICOM, RU, HS, BF, BY, ZW, PK, TO]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs including those of women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: FJ]

+[2.
+States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of all vulnerable groups in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: GT, PE, ER, BF, CR, AR, NA]

-2. States Parties shall make efforts to mainstream a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].
+[2.
+States Parties shall consider making efforts, where appropriate, to take into account mainstreaming a gender perspective and to take into consideration the special circumstances and needs of vulnerable groups, in particular women, children and the elderly, in measures undertaken to prevent and combat [the use of information and communications technologies for criminal purposes] [cybercrime].: SG]